 Figure 19: Delete dialog in Visual Editor

 If a delete will affects resources (which use the region to be deleted) a special dialog window opens (Figure 19).
 The message is not very clear.
-Better write or "Delete region [name]
+Better write

 "Change region for resources using region [name] and delete region [name]